 Chirico: Here they come.

-- Raine can wear a bunny suit in the PS2 of Tales Of Symphonia.
+- Raine can wear a bunny suit in the PS2 version of Tales of Symphonia.
+There are also bunny girls working at Altamira, whom Zelos can flirt with.

-- The Chiesters from Umineko No Naku Koro Ni wear a cross between this outfit and a military uniform.
+- The Chiesters from Umineko: When They Cry wear a cross between this outfit and a military uniform.
 It's not a good idea to be caught off guard by them, though, since they have Improbable Aiming Skills that they can use to kill people.

 - In 1963, feminist author Gloria Steinem went undercover as a Bunny in the New York Playboy Club.
-Her article, featuring a photo of her in Bunny uniform, exposed how women were treated at the clubs (in short, rotten with ridiculous rules, poor pay and sexual harassment) and was a sensation.
+Her article, featuring a photo of her in Bunny uniform, exposed how women were treated at the clubs (in short, rotten with ridiculous rules which included regular stool samples, poor pay and sexual harassment) and was a sensation.

 - Before she became a successful voice actress, BJ Ward was a Playboy Bunny.
 (Sadly, Princess Alura never wears one.)